cctomato/desk-edge-win/doc/dns/resolution.md

 _*ALL*_ network adapters will be used to determine the full list of "Connection Specific Domains".
-If one adapter has a Connection Specific Domain of "home" while another has "work" this will result in two Connection Specific Domains being tracked by the Ziti Desktop Edge for Windows.
+If one adapter has a Connection Specific Domain of "home" while another has "work" this will result in two Connection Specific Domains being tracked by the Zero Desktop Edge for Windows.

 All Connection Specific Domains are used to resolve any Ziti Service which uses an unqualified name.
-If a Ziti Service is mapped with an unqualified name and the network configuration for the Windows user is set to append DNS suffixes as shown above then when the DNS request is sent to the Ziti Desktop Edge for Windows it will contain one of the suffixes configured.
+If a Ziti Service is mapped with an unqualified name and the network configuration for the Windows user is set to append DNS suffixes as shown above then when the DNS request is sent to the Zero Desktop Edge for Windows it will contain one of the suffixes configured.

 ##### Example